icarusfactor/opensim-install/README.md

 ```

-In this section we will enable the display of an actual wep page that can be used for showing news,registeration to grid or even maps or webGL pages when the user selects
+In this section we will enable the display of an actual web page that can be used for showing news,registeration to grid or even maps or webGL pages when the user selects
 your grid to login to.
 As user follow the below steps to set the webserver welcome page.
 ```
 cd /home/dyount/opensim.spotcheckit.org/